-- Purpose: Cooperatives usually exist with to serve their members or meet a particular need of their members.
+- Purpose: Cooperatives exist to serve their members or meet a particular need of their members.
 The purpose of for-profit corporations is usually to increase the wealth of the shareholders.

 - Identity of board members: The people who serve on the boards of cooperatives come from the co-op’s membership ranks, for the most part.
 In the case of other types of corporations, outsiders — that is, non-shareholders — are often appointed or elected to the board.

 - Voting rights: At co-ops, each member gets one vote.
 With other corporations, how many votes a shareholder gets is based on the number of shares they own or the size of their stake in the company.

 - Accountability: Co-ops must be accountable and serve the needs of all members.
 Other corporations are most accountable to the shareholders who hold the largest stake in the company.

 One other notable difference between cooperatives and other types of corporations is how they are taxed.
 Although there are many similarities in how the organizations are taxed, co-ops have a way of reducing their tax burden that isn’t available to other corporations.
 A co-op can issue a “patron dividend” to its members, and it can deduct the total amount of those dividends from its gross income from the year.